 Fernie (1995) adopted SCM in the National Health Service.
-In fact, it was the first paper of SCM in the service industry.
 Sampson (2000) explored the customer supplier duality in the service organizations as it pertained to SCM in the service industry.
 Kathawala and Abdou (2003) explored supply chain application to the service industry.
 O'Brien and Kenneth (1996) proposed an educational supply chain as a tool for strategic planning in tertiary education.
 The study was based on a survey among employers and students.
 Survey findings revealed that integration and coordination among students and employers should have been promoted.
 Cigolini et al. (2004) explored a framework for SCM based on several service industries including automobile, grocery, computers, book publishing etc. According to the case study conducted at the City University of Hong Kong, Lau (2007) defined educational supply chain as the 'Student' and the 'Research' supply chain.

-Habib (2009a) represents the first large scale empirical study that systematically investigate input of the university, output of the university through educational SCM.
-This exploratory research addresses the education supply chain, the research supply chain, and educational management as major constituents in an Integrated Tertiary Educational Supply Chain Management (ITESCM) model (Habib and Jungthirapanich, 2010a, 2010c, 2010h).
-Its applicability was successfully verified and validated through survey data from leading tertiary educational institutions around the world (Habib, 2010b, 2010d, 2010e, 2010f).
-The emergence and evolution of SCM may be depicted as a timeline shown in Figure 2.
+Habib (2009) represents the first large scale empirical study that systematically investigate input of the university, output of the university through educational SCM.
+This exploratory research addresses the education supply chain, the research supply chain, and educational management as major constituents in an Integrated Tertiary Educational Supply Chain Management (ITESCM) model (Habib and Jungthirapanich, 2010).
+Its applicability was successfully verified and validated through survey data from leading tertiary educational institutions around the world (Habib, 2010).

+The emergence and evolution of SCM may be depicted as a timeline shown in Figure 2:

-Fig. 2.
-Evolutionary timeline of SCM (Habib and Jungthirapanich, 2008)
+Figure 2.
+Evolutionary Timeline of SCM (Habib and Jungthirapanich, 2008)

-3. Research methodology
+3. Research Methodology